kyma-project/busola/docs/extensibility/form-widgets.md

 ## Complex widgets

-Complex widgets handle more complex values than a simple scalar.
-Either arrays or objects.
+Complex widgets handle more advanced data structures such as arrays or objects.

 ### KeyValuePair